xta0/xta0.me/_posts/2024-07-19-GenAI-Transformer-Block.md

 As you can see, the MLP architecture looks quite straightforward.
 It is just a plain neural network.
 You may wonder how does it work?
 Frankly speaking, it is hard to say.
 The original paper - [Attention is All You Need](https://arxiv.org/abs/1706.03762) does not explain the reason in detail.
 However, since MLP is just two linear layers stacked together, we could gain some high-level intuition:

 - **Non-Linear Feature Transformation**: After the self-attention mechanism captures contextual relationships between tokens, the MLP applies a non-linear transformation to each token's representation independently.
 This allows the model to learn complex patterns within individual token embeddings that aren’t captured by attention alone.
 - **Complementing Self-Attention**: Self-attention focuses on <i>inter-token relationships</i> (e.g., how words relate to each other in a sentence).
-Whereas, MLP focuses on <i>outer-token relationships</i> (e.g., transforming the features of a single token into a richer representation).
+Whereas, MLP focuses on <i>intra-token relationships</i> (e.g., transforming the features of a single token into a richer representation).
 Together, they create a balance between global context and local feature processing.

 ### Layer Normalization

 We've previously explored the role of [BatchNorm](https://xta0.me/2018/02/22/Deep-Learning-6.html) in regular neural networks, where its main purpose is to stabilize training.
 In the transformer blocks, Layer Normalization serves a similar purpose - <mark>it scales and shifts the activations of a layer to have zero mean and unit variance (or similar properties) for each token independently</mark>.

-In other words, Without normalization, small changes in input distributions across layers can amplify (a problem called internal covariate shift), leading to unstable gradients and slower training.
+In other words, without normalization, small changes in input distributions across layers can amplify (a problem called internal covariate shift), leading to unstable gradients and slower training.
 Normalization ensures activations stay in a stable range.

 In the Phi3 model, `Phi3RMSNorm` is used, which normalizes by the root mean square (**RMS**) instead of the standard mean/variance (simplifying computation while retaining benefits).